Things To Do

 Audio Tours are available for purchase in the park book store in CD format.
 Narrated by authorities on the Battle of Gettysburg, these tours will provide the listener with detailed descriptions of significant areas of the battlefield park and bring to life the soldiers who fought this great battle.
 For further information on Battlefield Audio Tours, call the park bookstore at (717) 334-2288.

 Bicycle riding is welcome on park roads and avenues.
 All riders must ride on paved surfaces only.
 Off-road biking is not allowed on earthen trails and paved walkways.
 When visiting a park site we recommend that bicyclists secure their bikes with tamper resistant bicycle locks.

-For Scout Groups, there is the "Boy Scouts of America Gettysburg Heritage Trail Guide", which gives scouts a challenging course through the park.
+For Scouting groups, there is the "Boy Scouts of America Gettysburg Heritage Trail Guide", which gives scouts a challenging course through the park.
 The guide booklet is available at the park bookstore.

 Horseback Riding Trails on the Battlefield

 THE SOLDIERS' NATIONAL CEMETERY